 PwC also provided us with the written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, and we discussed with PwC matters relating to their independence and considered whether their provision of certain non-audit services is compatible with maintaining their independence.
 In the written communications, PwC confirmed its independence, and we determined that PwC's provision of non-audit services to View is compatible with maintaining their independence.
-We also reviewed a report by PwC describing the firm's internal quality-control procedures and any material issues raised in the most recent internal quality-control review or external peer review or inspection performed by the PCAOB.
+We also reviewed a report by PwC describing the firm's internal quality control procedures and any material issues raised in the most recent internal quality control review or external peer review or inspection performed by the PCAOB.

-Based on our review with management and PwC of View's audited consolidated financial statements and PwC's report on such consolidated financial statements, and based on the discussions and written disclosures described above and our business judgment, we recommended to the Board that the audited consolidated financial statements be included in View's Annual Report on Form 10-K for the year ended December 31, 2021, for filing with the SEC.
+Based on our review with management and PwC of View's audited consolidated financial statements and PwC's report on such consolidated financial statements, and based on the discussions and written disclosures described above and our business judgment, we recommended to the Board that the audited consolidated financial statements be included in the Form 10-K for filing with the SEC.